doddlef/trello-clone-backend-v2/PROJECT.md

 * Board also contains:
   * Title: the name of the board
   * Description (optional): a short description of the board
-  * Background Image (optional): a background image for the board
   * Visibility: the visibility of the board (Public or Private)
     * Public: anyone can see the board, but only members can edit
     * Private: only members can see and edit the board